 To be clear, we are fully supportive of concerns regarding the scale of these companies, their clout, and the threats that they pose to the internet, democracy and society in general.
-However, our analysis suggests that a healthy amount of skepticism should meet claims that the internet hypergiants' fortunes are being made solely off the backs of "content creators" and by cannibalizing the revenue that journalism and the music, movie, television and publishing industries need to survive as, To help understand this tangled knot of issues we need to better appraise where the internet giants currently stand within Canada.
+However, our analysis suggests that a healthy amount of skepticism should meet claims that the internet hypergiants' fortunes are being made solely off the backs of "content creators" and by cannibalizing the revenue that journalism and the music, movie, television and publishing industries need to survive as, for example, Jonathan Taplin's polemic against the "vampire squids of Silicon Valley", Move Fast and Break Things, asserts.
+Such sentiments have been embraced in Canada, where industry players and think tanks as well as the trade associations and labour unions that represent the "creative industries" vilify Google, Netflix and Facebook for allegedly laying waste to Canadian media and culture (the Public Policy Forum's Shattered Mirror and Democracy Divided reports exemplify the point; also see Winseck, 2017 for a critique of the first of the Shattered Mirror).

+To help understand this tangled knot of issues we need to better appraise where the internet giants currently stand within Canada.
 Of course, we know that they loom large, but how large?

 Our data show that the US-based internet giants may, in fact, be on a path to monopoly in some media and data markets.
-Indeed, the shift to the "mobile internet" has helped Google and Facebook to consolidate their strangle-hold on the \$6.2 billion internet advertising market in Canada.
-They accounted for three-quarters of the internet advertising market by 2017, and a little over a third of the \$13.3 billion advertising spent across all media.
+Indeed, the shift to the "mobile internet" has helped Google and Facebook to consolidate their strangle-hold on the \$6.8 billion internet advertising market in Canada.
+They accounted for three-quarters of the internet advertising market by 2017, and over a third (~37%) of the \$13.6 billion advertising spent across all media.
 This is critical to comprehending the bleak place that many advertising-based media now stand.
-However, it is a fundamental error to generalize from the digital duopoly's dominance of the internet advertising market in Canada to the \$80.3 billion network media economy as a whole.
+However, it is a fundamental error to generalize from the digital duopoly's dominance of the internet advertising market in Canada to the \$81.2 billion network media economy as a whole.
 The same applies globally.

 Treating developments in the advertising-based sectors as representative of the overall direction of the industry also obscures the reality that while the internet companies may be giants globally and on the basis of market capitalization, within countries (Canada in particular), and on the basis of revenue, they continue to be outstripped by a large margin by the biggest national communications and media groups: e.g. Bell, Rogers, Shaw, Quebecor and Telus (the "big 5").
-The Canadian situation is also unique insofar that all the main commercial TV services are owned by telecoms companies and their operations span aspects of the network media economy that go far beyond internet advertising as well.
+The Canadian situation is also unique insofar that all the main commercial

+TV services are owned by telecoms companies and their operations span aspects of the network media economy that go far beyond internet advertising as well.
 Given this set of facts, while the impact of GAFAM is undoubtedly great, we must ask whether they really pose as much of a challenge to the network media economy in Canada as so many commentators assert?
 The answers to these and other questions have significant implications for how we understand the media and what we do about the very real problems that do exist, as our research shows.